 The example above is a sample of the provider (PV) file, separated into its component parts: the header row, followed by any number of provider data rows, and then terminated with the trailer row.
 It is important to note that every field in the file specification must be accounted for.
-Consecutive pipes (|| with no spaces) must be used to indicate the empty values as highlighted in the above example.
+Consecutive pipes (|| with no spaces) must be used to indicate the empty/null values as highlighted in the above example.

 Note: Only three types of rows should be present in each data file type: a header row, data row(s), and a trailer row.
 There is no need to include a row of field labels anywhere in the file.
-Section 1.8.1 of the Data Submission Guide Errata accounts for the removal of the CDL label row in data file submissions.